 Vaginal bleeding in pregnancy is a relatively common occurrence that does not always implicate something serious.
-However, it is important that it be assessed by a doctor as soon as detected, as it can be indicative of a serious issue.
+However, it is important that it be assessed by a doctor as soon as detected, as any serious causes should be ruled out.

-Slight losses of dark pink, red, or brownish blood may be normal and result from changes that occur in the woman’s body.
-However, they can also be symptoms of serious situations, such as a miscarriage, or an ectopic pregnancy, which is a pregnancy that occurs outside the uterus.
+Slight losses of dark pink, red, or brownish blood may be normal and typically result from changes that occur in the woman’s body.
+However, these same symptoms can also occur due to more serious conditions, like a miscarriage or an ectopic pregnancy.
 In the case of serious situations like these, usually, the blood loss suddenly becomes more abundant, and the blood becomes bright red.

 The main conditions that can lead to blood loss in pregnancy are:

 - Placental abruption;

 Because there are many causes for bleeding during pregnancy, pinpointing the exact one may be difficult to distinguish, therefore you should notify you obstetrician promptly so that you can be assessed.